Primer Secondary Structure Predictor: Hairpin & Primer Dimer

 4. For hetero-dimer analysis: select "Hetero-dimer" mode and enter both forward and reverse primer sequences.

-5. Review results: the predictor shows all detected structures with ΔG values, structure diagrams, and risk assessments (low/medium/high).
+5. Review results: the predictor shows detected structures with ΔG values, structure diagrams, and risk levels.

 6. Pay special attention to 3' end complementarity in hetero-dimers — even weak 3' overlap can cause primer-dimer artifacts.